OriHoch/kamatera-k8s/README.md

 ## Login to Kamatera Cloud

-Login with your Kamatera clientId and secret
+Login with your Kamatera API clientId and secret

 ```
 ./kamatera.sh auth login